Z3Prover/PerformanceTest/README.md

 When created, the job has only job preparation and job manager tasks defined.
 First, **job preparation tasks** start on each of the selected batch pool machines and copy required files to that machine.
-These include the `configuration` blob container files (AzureWorker.exe with supporting files, reference experiment definition).
+These include the [configuration](#configuration) files (AzureWorker.exe with supporting files, reference experiment definition).

 The **job manager** task runs `AzureWorker.exe --manage-tasks` which starts enumerating the input benchmarks and produces series of performance tests tasks, one task per experiment benchmark.